marijnh/Eloquent-JavaScript/00_intro.md

 unique or open-ended tasks, there probably is no application.

-That is where ((programming)) may come in. _Programming_ is the act of constructing a _program_—a set of precise instructions that tell a computer what to do.
+That is where ((programming)) may come in. _Programming_ is the act of constructing a _program_—a set of precise instructions telling a computer what to do.
 Because computers are dumb, pedantic beasts, programming is fundamentally tedious and frustrating.